 The Living Holy Spirit of God Actually Residing Within Us!

 The scriptures immediately clarify what Jesus was referring to, “But this spake he of the Spirit, which they that believe on him should receive: for the Holy Ghost was not yet given; because that Jesus was not yet glorified” (John 7:39).
-(This happened later, after His death and resurrection.)
+(He was glorified after His death and resurrection.)

 Yes, the living Person of the Holy Spirit is the living water that Jesus promised.
 Oh the joy of those who belong to Jesus – of having this Spirit of God in us, flowing up out of our own bellies, bringing with Him all the pleasures of God for us to partake of!